 If you only have time for one walk around London during your holiday, then this is probably the one we'd recommend.
-London is such a huge city that it's impossible to see it all in one walk, but this one includes lots of interesting history and plenty of great buildings.
+The Square Mile is so densely packed with interesting buildings that it's impossible to cover it all in one day, but this walk will show you the most obvious places that tourists want to see.

-Craig has reviewed all of these attractions in his London blog, and you might like to work your way through it to see what they're like.
-Start with his review of The City and then check out his review of Leadenhall Market, the Royal Exchange, The Monument and Guildhall.
+Craig has reviewed all of these attractions in his London blog so you might like to read your way through it and see what they look like.
+Start with his review of The City and then check out his review of the Royal Exchange, the Guildhall, The Monument and Leadenhall Market.

 Guest – “where does this walk start?”

 Admin – “From the City Information Centre.
 That's that weird angular building round the southside of St. Paul's, on the opposite side of the road, along St Paul's churchyard.”

 Craig’s review of The City – “I thought I'd just hang around The City today, the so-called "Square Mile".
 That's the bit inside the old city walls where all the big banks and financial institutions live.
 If you want to make some new friends then try catching the tube from Waterloo to Bank at half-8 in the morning -- when all the bleary-eyed businessmen and women are bustling off to work.… continued”